Mock Asylum Interview Practice for Affirmative USCIS Cases

 4. Will you review my application before the session?

 Yes.
 We ask that you upload your complete asylum application (Form I-589 and supporting documents) when booking.
-Paulina Leyva will review it before your session to tailor the questions and feedback to your case.
+The information will be reviewed before your session to tailor the questions and simulation to your case.

 5. How long will it take?